 The SSIS Catalog Dashboard is a simple collection of reports that provide insight into the activity within the SSIS catalog.
 The first of these is the Dashboard report.
 This report shows a summary of the number of packages that are running or have run in the recent past.

 This digest includes clickable links to each category of report execution.
 Clicking one of these boxes navigates to the Package Execution List report.
-As shown below, this report shows the status of each recent execution based on
+As shown below, this report shows the status of each recent execution based on status.

 The above Package Execution List report has parameters to allow filtering on package, status, and the amount of history to show.